Hackers

 "Guess what: a train wreck."
 PTP said in a post on its website in late-January.
 PTP went on: "Anyone could access the entire database, including the real time child location, name, parent details etc. Not just Gator watches either - the same backend covered multiple brands and tens of thousands of watches."

-PTP found the location and personal information of 35,000 children and their parents could be viewed through the watch's online portal by anyone with basic cybersecurity knowledge.
-This is because the system could be manipulated by anyone to give them full administrative access.
+PTP found that the location and personal information of 35,000 children and their parents could be viewed through the watch's online portal by anyone with basic cybersecurity knowledge.
+This is because anyone could manipulate the system to give them full administrative access.

-Gator watches had received positive reviews from the technology press in 2017.
-Their ability to help parents keep in contact with their children without buying them a mobile phone was applauded, along with their GPS tracking abilities.
+In 2017, the technology press praised Gator watches for their ability to help parents keep in contact with their children without buying them a mobile phone and for their GPS tracking abilities.

-PTP contacted China-based TechSixtyFour on January 11 to inform them of the severe flaw, asking that the problems be fixed within a month, at which point they would publicly announce their findings.
+On January 11, PTP contacted China-based TechSixtyFour to inform them of the severe flaw.
+They asked that the problems be fixed within a month, at which point they would publicly announce their findings.

-TechSixtyFour, according to PTP's blog post, requested two months to address the problem, as it was close to Chinese New Year.
+According to PTP's blog post, TechSixtyFour requested two months to address the problem, as it was close to the Chinese New Year.
 "We were really disappointed by this request, given the sensitivity of the data involved," PTP said.

 A fix was then made, and PTP validated that the system was secure as of January 16.

 PTP adds, before the fix: "We discovered 20,000 accounts on the system, with 35,000 devices affected.
 This isn't good.
-Given TechSixtyFour's flawed security history we would have thought that a thorough security review would have be [sic] undertaken immediately after the findings of the Norwegian Consumer Council were published last year."
+Given TechSixtyFour's flawed security history, we would have thought that a thorough security review would have been [sic] undertaken immediately after the findings of the Norwegian Consumer Council were published last year."

-Weak security in devices like these is unfortunately a common problem.
+Unfortunately, weak security in devices like these is a common problem.
 Whether it be an internet-connected fish tank thermostat giving hackers access to a casino's database, a child's toy being compromised by hackers able to listen through its microphone, or a robotic vacuum cleaner having its camera compromised, such incidents are widespread.

-A report in late-2017 claimed over two-thirds of consumers fear of internet-connected devices being hacked.
-As the Internet of Things grows, the number of potential targets - targets often with weak or broken security - is going to increase.
+A report in late 2017 claimed that over two-thirds of consumers fear internet-connected devices being hacked.
+As the Internet of Things grows, the number of potential targets—targets often with weak or broken security—will increase.

 PTP added: "We keep seeing issues on cheap Chinese GPS watches...As this product is used by children, its security should be tested regularly and thoroughly...The problem is that the price point of these devices is so low that there is little available revenue to cover the cost of security."

-Summing up, the security researchers said: "Our advice is to avoid watches with this sort of functionality like the plague.
-They don't decrease your risk, they actively increase it."
+In summary, the security researchers said, "Our advice is to avoid watches with this sort of functionality like the plague.
+They don't decrease your risk; they actively increase it."

 Colleen Wong, founder of TechSixtyFour, told GearBrain: "At Techsixtyfour, the security of our product, My Gator Watch, is of paramount importance.
 Our business follows all IoT security industry standards and best practices as set out by the IoT Security Foundation.